vtex-apps/io-documentation/docs/en/Recipes/development/managing-application-logs.md

 }
 ```

-:information_source: *Every exception that happens inside a VTEX IO service application is intercepted and automatically logged with a `logger.error` implementation.*
+>ℹ️ Every exception that happens inside a VTEX IO service application is intercepted and automatically logged with a `logger.error` implementation.

 ## Retrieving application logs